 You may also be asked to have a Holter monitor test or echocardiogram (your doctor might call this an echo).
 Both of these tests are used to gather more information about how your heart is acting.
 For a Holter test, you'll wear a small device, usually for a day or two.
 It keeps track of your heart's rhythms.
 The echo uses high-frequency sound waves to take a picture of your heart.
 It's sometimes called a cardiac ultrasound.

 Your doctor may also want you to take an exercise stress test.
-This will help her see if physical activity makes your bigeminy worse.
+This will help them see if physical activity makes your bigeminy worse.
 During the test, you'll ride a bike or run on a treadmill while the doctor tracks your heart rhythm and blood pressure.

 Your doctor will address any issue, such as an electrolyte imbalance or overactive thyroid, that could be causing the bigeminy.
 But if you don't have any symptoms and your heart is working as it should, you may not need treatment.